ncatlab/nlab-content/pages/8027.md

 The AGT correspondence is treated with the help of a [[Riemann-Hilbert problem]] in

-* G. Vartanov, J. Teschner, _Supersymmetric gauge theories, quantization of moduli spaces of flat connections, and conformal field theory_, [arxiv/1302.3778](http://arxiv.org/abs/1302.3778)
+* G. Vartanov, [[Jörg Teschner]], _Supersymmetric gauge theories, quantization of moduli spaces of flat connections, and conformal field theory_, [arxiv/1302.3778](http://arxiv.org/abs/1302.3778)

 category: physics